Promoting Good Attendance and Punctuality

 Collecting Children at the End of the School Day

-Children must be collected on time at the end of the day, 3:15pm for EYFS and KS1 and 3:20pm for KS2.
-If parents require after school childcare, the school has an After School Club that runs daily – details can be found by follow this Extended Day Services link .
+There has also been a change to the regular time that the school day ends (please refer to the relevant open times given on the Opening Times page of the Parents tab on our website).
+Parents/carers should make themselves familiar with these changes and ensure that they collect their children on time at the end of the school day.
+If parents require after school childcare, the school has an After School Club that runs daily – details can be found by follow this link .
 Children who are not collected on time at the end of school or clubs will be taken to the After School Club and parents may be charged £5 for their childcare.
 If this happens on a regular basis a referral may be made to the Local Authority’s Early Intervention Team.

 Fixed Penalty Notices